O Sacred Head

 J.S.
 Bach’s magnificent St. Matthew Passion is perhaps the most prominent musical composition that we associate with Lent.
-The most well-known part of the St. Matthew Passion itself is the “Passion Chorale”, which often appears a hymn called “O Sacred Head Surrounded”, or “O Sacred Head, Now Wounded.”
+The most well-known part of the St. Matthew Passion itself is the “Passion Chorale.”
+This often appears as a hymn called “O Sacred Head Surrounded” or “O Sacred Head, Now Wounded.”

 O Sacred Head Surrounded